 Evaluation on employees' compliance efforts

-Since fiscal 2009, compliance efforts have been included in employee performance evaluations.
+Since FY2009, compliance efforts have been included in employee performance evaluations.
 This contributes to better legal compliance and an improved sense of ethics among employees.

 Furthering Employees' Careers at Osaka Gas

 Once a year, self-observation interviews are held for all employees, who reflect on the state and personal rewards of their jobs, and describe their medium- and long-term career hopes and the path they wish to take to get there.
 These interviews help gather valuable opinions and desires of employees, which managers use to place them in positions that suit their personal goals.
 The result is the furthering of self-designed employee careers.